ValShaped/rwfus/readme.md

 ## Rwfus: Read-Write OverlayFS for your Steam Deck!
 ---

-By default, mounts /usr /etc/pacman.d /var/lib/pacman and /var/cache/pacman, so you can get pacman working properly
+Automatically mounts a bunch of stuff so you can get pacman working on your Deck By default, mounts /usr /etc/pacman.d /var/lib/pacman and /var/cache/pacman, so you can get pacman working properly

 ### Jank warning